iamshgulati/learn-java-se/Interview-QA-Set-1.md

 Constant pool are doesn't allow duplicate string objects to be stored seperately in the memory.
 Whereas, Non-constant pool area allows duplicate string objects to be stored in the memory.

-String object created using new operator will always be stored in non-constant pool area.
+String object created using the new operator will always be stored in non-constant pool area.
-Where as string objects created without using new operator will be stored in constant pool area.
+Whereas string objects created without using new operator will be stored in constant pool area.

 In constant pool area, different reference variables with same string literal value will point to the same String object.
-Whereas, in non-constant pool area, different references with same string literal value will not necessarily point to the same string object.
+Whereas, in non-constant pool area, different references with same string literal value can point to different string objects.

 For example, let us make four string objects: